MichaelCurrin/dev-cheatsheets/cheatsheets/other/glossary.md

 All libraries are also packages - otherwise you can't install and use them.

-Other terms not covered above:
+Other terms not covered above because they don't fit into the structure neatly.

 - Program.
     - A set of instructions that can be executed on a computer or machine.
 Using the structure above, a script and all the levels which build on scripts are all programs.